African art: Pop art and advertising art

 Art used to advertise for local businesses, including barbershops, movie houses, and appliance stores has become internationally celebrated in galleries and has launched the careers of many contemporary African artists, from Joseph Bertiers of Kenya to several movie poster painters in Ghana.
 Ghanaian hand-painted movie posters on canvas and flour sacks from the 1980s and 1990s have been exhibited at museums around the world and sparked viral social media attention due to their highly imaginative and stylized depictions of Western films.
 This creative interpretation of Western culture through African art styles is also on display with the tradition of praise portraits depicting international celebrities, which often served as storefront advertising art, and have since become widely valued and collected in the global art market.

 Minimalist African art

-Another notable contemporary African artist is Amir Nour who is a Sudanese artist currently residing in Chicago.
+Another notable contemporary African artist is Amir Nour, a Sudanese artist who lived in Chicago.
 In the 1960s he created a metal sculpture called Grazing at Shendi (1969) which consists of geometric shapes that connect with his memory of his homeland.
 The sculpture resembles grazing sheep in the distance.
 He valued discovering art within the society of the artist, including culture, tradition, and background.